joshua-smith4/PoseSegmentation/README.md

 Ideally, the output of the FCN would be identical to the label data on the left.

 These images seem to suggest that the FCN was able to correctly learn the segmentation between the background and foreground but suffered at learning the segmentation between different body parts.
 Shotton et. al. had much better results in distinguishing between body parts.

+It should be noted that the two methods compared above used tow different similar datasets.
+The one used in Shotton et. al. was not included for download.
+UBC3V was generated in a very similar way but included a larger variety in poses and character models as well as 46 classes where the dataset in the paper had 32.

 ## Work to date - 4/7/2019
 1. Added preprocessing code to convert UBC3V to compatible format with Tensorflow